openshift-splat-team/enhancements/enhancements/installer/aws-ingress-nlb-security-group.md

 > WIP/TODO

-**machine-provider-aws**:
+**cloud-provider-aws**:

-- e2e BYO SG with NLB need to be implemented in the CCM component
+- e2e service Load Balancer type NLB with Security Groups (SG) needs to be implemented in the CCM component (upstream)

 **CIO**: